gasparaitisj/android-news-app/README.md

 - [x] Handle errors (show Snackbar)
 - [x] Unit tests
 - [x] UI tests

-### Bonus tasks
-- [x] Add Google Maps with full customization
 - [ ] Full dark mode support (missing: maps, captions)
+- [x] Bonus: Add Google Maps with full customization
-- [ ] Save article as .pdf to external storage in News Details Screen
+- [ ] Bonus: Save article as .pdf to external storage in News Details Screen
-- [ ] Take and display a camera selfie in About Screen
+- [ ] Bonus: Take and display a camera selfie in About Screen
-- [ ] Migrate to Rx (separate branch)
+- [ ] Bonus: Migrate to Rx (separate branch)
-- [ ] Utilize GraphQL with SpaceX API
+- [ ] Bonus: Utilize GraphQL with SpaceX API
     - [ ] Get a `landpads` list from the API
     - [ ] Show the `landpads` list on a map using `latitude`, `longitude` variables
     - [ ] Show additional info on `landpad` pin clicked (`name`, `successfulLandings`, `attemptedLandings`, `successRatio`)